Germinari1/DS-PlusPlus/README.md

 ```cpp
 #include "hashTable.h"
 ```
-To use the data structure, then, a user can instantiate the corresponding objects and perform associated operations (add data, retrieve an item, etc) in the following way (again, using hashTable as an example?
+To use the data structure, then, a user can instantiate the corresponding objects and perform associated operations (add data, retrieve an item, etc) in the following way (again, using hashTable as an example)
 ```cpp
 #include <iostream>
 #include <string>